Dalton's Atomic Theory

-Democritus was the first man who proposed that matter is made up of particles.
-He named these particles, ‘atomos’ meaning indivisible.
+- Democritus was the first man who proposed that matter is made up of particles.
+He named these particles, ‘Atomos’ meaning indivisible.
 This was the Democritus Atomic Theory.
-Due to the lack of technological setup back then, scientists had very limited information on this theory.
+Due to the lack of technological set up back then, scientists had very limited information on this theory.

-- Almost after two thousand years, the works on the simplifying matter was materialized by scientist, John Dalton.
+- Almost after two thousand years, the works on simplifying matter was materialized by a scientist, John Dalton.
 In 1808, John Dalton postulated the famous Dalton’s Atomic Theory.
-He published this theory in a paper titled “A New Chemical Philosophy”; indeed the philosophy was new for that era.
+He published this theory in a paper titled “A New Chemical Philosophy”; indeed, the philosophy was new for that era.
 Let us now look at the postulates of this theory.

-Postulates of Dalton’s Atomic Theory
+➢ Postulates of Dalton’s Atomic Theory